dropwizard-jobs/dropwizard-jobs/README.md

 * The scheduler is not configurable at the moment, for example the threadpool size is fixed to ten.
 * If you run the same dropwizard service on multiple instances, you also run the same jobs twice.
 This might not be what you want

-# TODO

-* I hacked this in a few hours in the evening, so rather see it as a prototype.
-* Ask the community whether this is useful.
-It seems, it makes more sense that you use a DI container like Guice in order to inject daos or other persistence layers into the jobs, as you really want to do store stuff.

 # Thanks

 * The playframework 1.x for the idea of simple annotations at Job classes